 - a.
 The open channel, from Van White Memorial Boulevard to the inlet structure, appeared to be in satisfactory condition. - b.
 The banks were generally covered with brush and trees about 3-4 feet above the channel bottom.
 Below the level of the trees and brush, the banks were bare soil on both sides for most of the length of the channel, however no obvious signs of bank erosion were noted. - c.
-A dead tree had partially fallen into the channel just downstream of Van White Memorial Boulevard and was collecting debris. - d.
+Some clear cutting had been done on a portion of the right bank. - d.
+A dead tree had partially fallen into the channel just downstream of Van White Memorial Boulevard and was collecting debris. - e.
 Sediment has deposited and formed a delta on the south (right) side of the channel between the debris barrier and inlet structure.
 Vegetation was growing on the delta and approximately one-quarter of the channel was blocked by the sediment, debris, and vegetation.
+This is consistent with last year's observation.